HotBlackRobotics/hotblackrobotics.github.io/en/blog/_posts/2018-02-14-sibot-cloud.md

         d.data.append(abs(b.data[2]-a.data[2]))
         return d

-# Funzione di callback chiamata alla ricezione di una sequenza di valori per i motori
-# Legge la sequenza corrente poi la paragona a quella precedente per calcolare i valori intermedi
+# Callback function called when the motors sequence is published
-# in 20 steps (N=20)
+# It reads the current sequence then compares it with the previous one to compute the intermediate values in 20 steps (N=20)
     def motors_callback(self,data):
         N = 20
         self.i += 1